Create a professional CV now!

 Dissertation on the history and legacy of the post-Churchill Conservative party in South-West England.

 A CV personal profile, personal statement, or even personal summary is your CV’s opening paragraph.
 It’s where you introduce yourself to the recruiter.
 Though it goes at the top of your CV, it’s best to write it last when you have other sections ready.
-It also serves as a CV summary, so it’s a good place to add your CV achievements as well.
+It also serves as a CV summary, so it’s a good place to add your CV accomplishments examples as well.

 Here’s an account manager CV personal statement example: